CullenDolan/AWS-SAA/services/networking.md

 - Firewall at the instance level
 - all inbound is blocked by default unless specified
 - all aoutboun dis allowed by ddefault unless specified
 - You **cannot** block specific IP addresses with an SG, use a NACL
+- EC2 can be in multiple SGs and SGs can contain multiple EC2s

 ## Route53
 ## ELB
 - Automatically distributes incoming traffic accross multiple targets